EnterpriseDB/pg_catcheck/README.md

 not be attempted unless you are knowledgeable about how PostgreSQL uses these catalogs.

-pg_catcheck also provides an option to run "SELECT * FROM <table> LIMIT 0" on each table in the database, which will detect missing or inaccessible relation files.
+pg_catcheck also provides an option to run "SELECT * FROM table_name LIMIT 0"
+on each table in the database, which will detect missing or inaccessible relation files.
 The --select-from-relations option enables this check.